 Install the Apache Certbot Package

-The first step towards securing your website is to install the certbot package.
-This handy tool automates procuring and installing SSL/TLS certificates from Let’s Encrypt.
-The following command should do the trick:
+To begin, the first step towards securing your website is to install the certbot package.
+Essentially, this handy tool automates procuring and installing SSL/TLS certificates from Let’s Encrypt.
+To install it, run the following command:

 sudo apt install python3-certbot-apache -y